| Testimony

 anticipates a significant change in the current hydrologic regime

-• Continued availability of a safe trail on the east side
+– just the outcome LID practices are designed to avoid. • Continued availability of a safe trail on the east side

 of Great Falls St. throughout construction.
 We understand the difficulty